cdapio/hydrator-plugins/transform-plugins/docs/Normalize-transform.md

 Example: ItemId:AttributeType:AttributeValue, here ItemId column name will be saved to AttributeType field and its value will be saved to AttributeValue field of output schema.

+**outputSchema:** The output schema for the data as it will be formatted in CDAP.

 Example
 -------